benhj/jasl/README.md

 </pre>

-Update 8/6/16: now also have a void return type, hence the following:
+Update 8/6/16: now also have a void return type, hence the `nil` type:

 <pre>
-fn:none myBlock () {
+fn:nil myBlock () {
 }
 </pre>